Anonymous0-0paper/QIGA/README.md

 ## Citation

-If you find QIGA useful for your research, please cite our paper as follows (Still waiting for doi ):
+If you find QIGA useful for your research, please cite our paper as follows:
 ```bibtex
 @INPROCEEDINGS{10967435,
   author={Galavani, Sadra and Younesi, Abolfazl and Ansari, Mohsen},